Elizabeth Mburu: Career and research

-Mburu taught at Montreat College in the United States before returning to Kenya where she has taught at the Africa International University.
+Mbūrū taught at Montreat College in the United States before returning to Kenya where she has taught at the Africa International University.
 She is a curriculum evaluator for the Association of Christian Theological Education in Africa and African regional coordinator and commissioning editor for Langham Literature.
 She joined the Board of the Africa Bible Commentary in 2017 and was New Testament editor for its revision.
 She is also on the boards of a number of journals including the South African Baptist Journal of Theology, Conspectus Journal and Pan Africa Christian University Journal.

+Mbūrū serves in the African Biblical Studies Consultation Steering Committee with Kidist Bahru Gemeda, Misheck Nyirenda and Abeneazer G. Urga at the Evangelical Theological Society.
+Papers presented at the consultation's special session in 2022 were published in Conspectus Journal Special edition (Vol. 35 No. 2) in 2023.
+Mbūrū and Abeneazer G. Urga guest edited the special edition.

-Mburu's book, African Hermeneutics proposes an intercultural approach that moves from theories, methods and categories familiar to the African world into the world of the Bible, without "taking a detour through any foreign methods".
+Mbūrū book, African Hermeneutics proposes an intercultural approach that moves from theories, methods and categories familiar to the African world into the world of the Bible, without "taking a detour through any foreign methods".
 She has said she was motivated to write the book due to the rapid growth of the church in the global South, particularly Africa, a lack of contextual resources available to her students, and the challenges of syncretism.
 She said her work also "challenges and broadens the lens of Western assumptions and interpretation because it presents Western readers with a different way of looking at texts".
 Her analogy of a four-legged stool is summarised by Frederick Mawusi Amevenkhu and Isaac Boaheng in their book Biblical Exegesis in African Context as a "suitable model for the African context".

-In 2019, Mburu received an Outstanding Academic Achievement Award from SEBTS and gave the keynote address at a celebration held during the 71st annual Evangelical Theological Society meeting.
+In 2019, Mbūrū received an Outstanding Academic Achievement Award from SEBTS and gave the keynote address at a celebration held during the 71st annual Evangelical Theological Society meeting.